MarcialX/tau-lmt/README.md

 # Opacity at LMT (2013-2020) "tau-lmt"

 Developed by Marcial Becerril.
-Data taken from opacity measurements at LMT with the radiometer (215 GHz) from 2013 to 2020. http://lmtgtm.org/?lang=es
+Data taken from opacity measurements at LMT with the radiometer (225 GHz) from 2013 to 2020. http://lmtgtm.org/?lang=es

 More data related to the instrument: http://wiki.lmtgtm.org/site.html

 tau-lmt is a set of tools that easily analize and display the opacities measurements.
 It includes:
-- Filter $\tau$ data by year, month, day, hour and minute
+- Filter opacity data by year, month, day, hour and minute
 - Get basic statistic from a period of data (filtered or not): mean, median, quartils.
--

 ## Requirements 📋